 Knowing the Facts to Defeat Cataracts

 With cataracts becoming such a prevalent problem in the United States as our population ages, it is more important than ever that you stay informed about what cataracts do and how you can prevent them.
 However, knowing the facts can slow the progression of cataracts and maybe prevent needing cataract surgery at all.
-Taking small steps like improving your diet and adding vision supplements can go a long way in preserving your vision for life – and saving you some money in the meantime.
+Taking small steps like improving your diet, stopping smoking, and adding vision supplements can go a long way in preserving your vision for life – and saving you a lot of money in the meantime.